 Some suggestions for caffeine use in migraine patients:

 - Episodic migraine patients should limit caffeine intake to one or two beverages daily (or 200mg caffeine).

 - Patients with daily headaches should consider avoiding caffeine completely.

-- Limit use of caffeine containing medications to no more than two days a week.
+- Limit the use of caffeine-containing medications to no more than two days a week.

 - Reduce caffeine intake slowly, by 25% each week, to avoid caffeine withdrawal symptoms.

 - The amount of caffeine in different brands and types of coffee varies widely, from 133mg of caffeine in a large McDonald’s brew to 415mg in a venti Starbucks.
 The same is true for different medicines.
 Consider using an online calculator or talking to your doctor when figuring out your daily caffeine use.

 - Caffeine is probably not the only cause of frequent migraines, but reducing caffeine will often help improve headache.